 3. Adjust the origin using the Origin X, Origin Y and Origin Z fields.

 4.5 Placing Background Representations and Objects

-After you have imported and adjusted the required images, you can place these objects as required.
+After you have imported and adjusted the required images, you can place these objects as required in the Add background objects tab.